 Prior to joining Nature Publishing Group, Melanie completed a post-doctoral position at Weill Cornell Medical School, investigating the role of microglia in processing beta-amyloid in fetal mouse brains.
 She carried out graduate research at the National Institute for Medical Research in London (now The Francis Crick Institute) in molecular immunology, specifically on antigen presentation in macrophages, and was awarded a Ph.D. by University College, London.

 Prior to starting her Ph.D., Melanie was awarded a B.Sc.
 (Hons.) in Food Science from Leeds University, and completed a Masters in Applied Molecular Biology and Biotechnology (Distinction) from University College, London.

 Betsy MacLeod is the Special Programs Manager for the Precision Medicine Initiative.
 Her professional background is rooted in versatility and ranges from studio art, insurance, customer service, social media marketing, website design, event planning and beyond.

-Betsy is currently enrolled in the Nonprofit Management MS program in Columbia University's School of Professional Studies.
+Betsy is a graduate of the Nonprofit Management MS program in Columbia University's School of Professional Studies.
 She is also an avid volunteer and is the Vice Chair of the Surfrider Foundation - Central Long Island chapter, and sits on the Environmental Advisory Board for the City of Long Beach.